 What to Wear On Gorilla Trekking Safari in Congo Uganda and Rwanda?

 Knowing the right clothes suitable for gorilla trekking safari in Congo Uganda and Rwanda is equally very important.
 What you should put in mind is that gorilla trekking in these countries is done in the ancient Virunga ranges where the weather is very unforeseeable and this implies it can rain any time.
 However, this shouldn’t dampen your spirits because when it comes to Africa weather even if it rains you can always be sure that it will shine before the day closes.
-When it rains, the trekking trails become very slippery, muddy and hence require travellers to be aware of what to wear during their gorilla safaris.
+When it rains, the trekking trails become very slippery, muddy and hence require travelers to be aware of what to wear during their gorilla safaris.

 The following are the recommended clothes to carry for gorilla trekking in Congo.

-- Long-sleeved shirt or T-shirt on gorilla trekking is quite handy as it can quickly dry up just in case of rain, it can cover your arms from wild plants, anticipated bush thorns.
+- A Long-sleeved shirt or T-shirt on gorilla trekking is quite handy as it can quickly dry up just in case of rain, it can cover your arms from wild plants, anticipated bush thorns.

 - A light Rain Jacket or fleece or cheap poncho should be carried on your gorilla safaris just in case the skies decide to open up and let it rain while you undertake this gorilla trekking adventure in Virunga where mountain gorilla trekking is done.

-- The Long Pants or Trousers on your Uganda Gorilla Trek are the best because in case it rains, they quickly dry up and they also offer assured protection from the thorns, nettles and branches.
+- The Long Pants or Trousers on your Uganda Gorilla Trek are the best because in case it rains, they quickly dry up and they also offer assured protection from the thorns, nettles, and branches.

-- Shoes We strongly recommend travellers on their gorilla trekking safaris to come with a good pair of jungle/ankle boots with good grooves or threads for footwear, this is because as we earlier said, these gorilla parks are located in a hilly area so you need this well-grooved boot to keep you from backsliding as you hike high up and down the Virunga ranges.
+- Shoes We strongly recommend travelers on their gorilla trekking safaris to come with a good pair of jungle/ankle boots with good grooves or threads for footwear, this is because as we earlier said, these gorilla parks are located in a hilly area so you need this well-grooved boot to keep you from backsliding as you hike high up and down the Virunga ranges.

 Summarized Packing List for Gorilla Tracking

-- Long Sleeved Shirts/Blouses
+- Long-Sleeved Shirts/Blouses

 - Pair of Well Grooved Ankle Boots